fstarnaud/ozp-documentation-wiki/OZP-Release-Process.md

 After this is done, wait for Jenkins to finish building everything (if you disabled the deploy jobs prior to making the release, re-enable them now and manually trigger them).
 After that's finished, sanity check that things look good on both ci-develop and ci-master.
 Also check the latest build artifacts for the various repos (especially `ozp-rest`) and make sure file sizes and dates look right.

 After verifying the release, let someone on ADV know to 'hit the button' to transfer the release over.
+'The button' is the running of a script that pulls down the latest build artifacts from the master jobs on Jenkins.
+The script contains credentials to log into Jenkins, and as such is not configured in GitHub.